|

 2005-Now

-Kennel Name: A very good friend
+Kennel Name:

-of mine Mary, who had shown and bred German Shepherds, took me to
+A very good friend of mine Mary, who had shown and bred German

-my first dog show.
-After that I was hooked and the search
+Shepherds, took me to my first dog show.
+After that I was

-began for a bench line English Springer Spaniel.
-While I was
+hooked and the search began for a bench line English Springer

-looking for a pup I started contemplating a kennel name.
+Spaniel.
+While I was looking for a pup I started

 I started with 'Kar' for my